 I mentioned recently that I’ve been using a Field Notes memo book, so today I thought I’d review it.
 I’m afraid I’m not a huge fan of these notebooks, as you’ll see below.
 I had high hopes for them, having seen them around the internet, but I’m very disappointed with the paper quality.

 I love the appearance and size of the memo book.
 It’s a perfect pocket size (intentionally!) and I love the rounded corners.
 On the front cover it says “Field Notes” in black capital letters, which I like.
 Underneath the title, it says “48-Page Memo Book Durable Materials / Made in the U.S.A”.
 I’d like to know what “durable materials” they think it is made with.
 From my assessment of the notebook, it’s made with thin card, thin paper and three staples.
 Those aren’t what I would consider “durable materials”.
-Remember when I took the mick out of Moleskine for pretending their notebooks would be good in Antarctica?
-At least their notebooks won’t immediately disintegrate if they get wet.
+Surely these notebooks will immediately disintegrate if they get wet.
 Last time I checked, that’s what happened to thin cardboard.

 MOVING ON, the back cover has discrete version of the Field Notes logo again, and a web link, and some blurb about being printed in the U.S.A.